 Any time an Analysts' Note refers to a charity's Audited Financial Statements or IRS tax form, CharityWatch encourages interested donors to obtain a copy of the referenced documents so that they may view the information in context.
 Please contact the charity directly to request a copy of any referenced document.
 Charity tax forms and audits may also be obtained from a number of online databases.
 For a list of sources, please visit our LINKS page.

-|CharityWatch's rating of the American Civil Liberties Union Foundation (ACLUF) includes the financial activities of the 501(c)3 organization (Tax ID#13-6213516).
-Our rating does not include the financial activities of the local ACLU affiliates, or of the related 501(c)4 organization, the American Civil Liberties Union (Tax ID #13-3871360), for which CharityWatch issues a separate rating. |
+The rating does not include the financial activities of the local ACLU affiliates or of the related 501(c)(4) tax-exempt, social welfare organization, the American Civil Liberties Union (ACLU) (tax ID #13-3871360).
+CharityWatch issues a separate rating for the ACLU.

-"The ACLU is affiliated with 50 nonprofit, tax-exempt organizations and has a presence in every state in the United States and in the District of Columbia and Puerto Rico.
+"Both the ACLU Foundation and the Union [the ACLU] are affiliated with 50 nonprofit, tax-exempt organizations in every state in the United States, the District of Columbia and Puerto Rico.
 All affiliates include reference to the 'American Civil Liberties Union' or some variation thereof in their names (the affiliates).
+The affiliates also operate through related Section 501(c)(3) and Section 501(c)(4) organizations.
 The affiliates share the same overall mission and purpose as the ACLU, but their programs focus more on local or regional issues, while the ACLU's program activities are focused on overarching civil liberties issues and initiatives.
-Although the ACLU plays no direct role in the governance of and, except in very limited instances, does not share employees with, the affiliates, the organizations jointly fundraise and work together on certain programs and the ACLU, through either the [ACLU] or the [ACLU Foundation], as appropriate, at its sole discretion provides targeted financial and other support to its affiliates."
+Although the ACLU plays no direct role in the governance of and, except in very limited instances, does not share employees with, the affiliates, the organizations jointly fundraise and work together on certain programs and the ACLU, through either the Union [the ACLU] or the ACLU Foundation, as appropriate, at its sole discretion provides targeted financial and other support to the affiliates."

-CharityWatch issues separate ratings for 501(c)4 organizations, even when such groups are included in a charity's consolidated audit, due to the different tax treatment these groups.
-For more information on this topic, please see our sections on Types of Non-Profits and Tax Status, which can be found on the Criteria & Methodology tab under the "About Us" navigation header.
+CharityWatch issues separate ratings for 501(c)(3) & 501(c)(4) organizations, even when they are included together in a combined or consolidated audit, due to their different tax treatment by the IRS.
+For more information on this topic, please see our sections on Types of Non-Profits, Tax Status, and Treatment of Related Organizations, which can be found in "Criteria & Methodology" under the "About Us" navigation header.